STOIC SCHOOL

 February 11, 2024

-Speaking about the mind and spirit, Seneca wrote, "Only a moderate amount of work is needed for it to thrive and develop."
+Speaking about the mind, Seneca wrote, "Only a moderate amount of work is needed for it to thrive and develop."
 In contrast to bodily health and material investments, work dedicated to virtue pays compounding interest with no diminishing results.
 The dividend we receive from wisdom and a good spirit is guaranteed, is long-term, is enormous, and costs only a small principal investment.
 The Stoic is the wisest of investors.

 February 4, 2024